-Readers Question: What is the difference between Growth and Development?
-Explain the factors affecting macro-economics growth in a under developed country?
+Readers Question: What is the difference between growth and development?
 Can a country experience economic growth without development?

 - Real income per head – GDP per capita

 - Levels of healthcare e.g. number of doctors per 1000 population